Dad holding daughter while a Canon camera photographs them | Best cameras for family photographers

 30.3 Megapixels

 This is the first mirrorless camera that I bought for family photography and still have it today!
 I currently use two R5 cameras, but this one is now my backup.
 The reason why I decided to buy this camera over the R6 and R5 was mainly to do with the price and file size.
-The R’s file size is between both of the other cameras (this was before the R6M2 was released), with the photo dimensions being 6720 x 4480.
-The price was also between the other two cameras, as well.
+The R’s file size is between the R5 and R6 (first version), with the photo dimensions being 6720 x 4480.
+The price is also between those two cameras, as well.

 Canon 6D Mark II DSLR Camera (6DM2) – Smartest Choice for Beginner to Intermediate Family Photographers Not Ready For Mirrorless